Schlaefer/phileMarkdownEditor/README.md

 ### 3. Start ###

-1. goto `admin/password` and create a password hash
+1. goto URL `admin/password` and create a password hash
-2. put this hash into `admin/config.php` as password
+2. put this hash into `plugins/siezi/phileMarkdownEditor/config.php`
-3. goto `admin/` to login
+3. goto URL `admin/` to login